Stanniocalcin 1 and 1,25-dihydroxyvitamin D3 cooperatively regulate bone mineralization by osteoblasts

 Abstract

 Stanniocalcin 1 (STC1) is a calcium- and phosphate-regulating hormone that is expressed in all tissues, including bone tissues, and is involved in calcium and phosphate homeostasis.
 Previously, STC1 expression was found to be increased by 1,25-dihydroxyvitamin D 3 [1,25(OH) 2 D 3 ] administration in renal proximal tubular cells.
-In this study, we determined whether STC1 directly regulates osteoblast differentiation or reciprocally controls the functions of 1,25(OH) 2 D 3 in osteoblasts to contribute to bone homeostasis.
-We found that STC1 inhibited osteoblast differentiation in vitro and bone morphogenetic protein 2 (BMP2)-induced ectopic bone formation in vivo .
-Moreover, 1,25(OH) 2 D 3 increased STC1 expression through direct binding to the Stc1 promoter of vitamin D receptor (VDR).
+In this study, we investigated whether STC1 directly regulates osteoblast differentiation or reciprocally controls the effects of 1,25(OH) 2 D 3 on osteoblasts to contribute to bone homeostasis.
+We found that STC1 inhibited osteoblast differentiation in vitro and bone morphogenetic protein 2 (BMP2)-induced ectopic bone formation in vivo.
+Moreover, 1,25(OH) 2 D 3 increased STC1 expression through direct binding to the Stc1 promoter of the vitamin D receptor (VDR).
 STC1 activated the 1,25(OH) 2 D 3 –VDR signaling pathway through the upregulation of VDR expression mediated by the inhibition of Akt phosphorylation in osteoblasts.
-STC1 further enhanced the roles of 1,25(OH) 2 D 3 in the secretion of RANKL and inhibition of osteoblast differentiation by exhibiting a positive correlation with 1,25(OH) 2 D 3 .
-The long bone phenotype of transgenic mice overexpressing STC1 specifically in osteoblasts was not significantly different from that of wild-type mice.
-However, compared with wild-type mice, 1,25(OH) 2 D 3 administration significantly decreased bone mass in STC1 transgenic mice.
-Collectively, these results suggest that STC1 negatively regulates osteoblast differentiation and bone formation; however, the inhibitory effect of STC1 on osteoblasts is transient and could be compensated under normal conditions.
+STC1 further increased the effects of 1,25(OH) 2 D 3 on receptor activator of nuclear factor-κB ligand (RANKL) secretion and inhibited osteoblast differentiation by exhibiting a positive correlation with 1,25(OH) 2 D 3 .
+The long-bone phenotype of transgenic mice overexpressing STC1 specifically in osteoblasts was not significantly different from that of wild-type mice.
+However, compared with that in the wild-type mice, 1,25(OH) 2 D 3 administration significantly decreased bone mass in the STC1 transgenic mice.
+Collectively, these results suggest that STC1 negatively regulates osteoblast differentiation and bone formation; however, the inhibitory effect of STC1 on osteoblasts is transient and can be reversed under normal conditions.
 Nevertheless, the synergistic effect of STC1 and 1,25(OH) 2 D 3 through 1,25(OH) 2 D 3 administration may reduce bone mass by inhibiting osteoblast differentiation.

 Article activity feed